Karamelion/odin-recipes/README.md

-This project will be focused on building a basic recipe website using all of the HTML knowledge I have aquired
+This project will be focused on building a basic recipe website using all of the HTML knowledge I have aquired After completing the project I have gotten more comfortable with using elements with their attributes like links and images with relative links especially when trying to use the proper links for the images